jonathanrochoa/SQL-Database-Projects/README.md

 Welcome to my SQL Functions and Scripts Repository.
 This repository is a showcase of my SQL abilities, including functions, views, stored procedures, and more.
 It's designed to provide a clear overview of the SQL solutions I've developed.

+Most of the projects created within this repository were created/altered using Azure SQL Database & the sample data provided from LTSales database from Microsoft.

 ## Table of Contents

 - [Introduction](#introduction)